pandas-dev/pandas/doc/source/timeseries.rst

 Partial String Indexing
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can pass in dates and strings that parse to dates as indexing parameters:
+Dates and strings that parse to timestamps can be passed as indexing parameters:

 .. ipython:: python